 Dorzolamide (Into the eye)

-Treats increased pressure in the eye that is caused by glaucoma or a condition called hypertension of the eye.
+Treats increased pressure in the eye due to glaucoma or hypertension of the eye.

 When This Medicine Should Not Be Used